anambelloso/TIC-TAC-TOE/README.md

 ```

 ## Contributions
 Contributions are welcome!
-Feel free to fork this repository, submit pull requests, or raise issues.
+Feel free to work on this repository, submit pull requests, or raise issues.
 Suggestions for additional features or improvements are highly encouraged.

 ## Future Enhancements
 - AI opponent for single-player mode.